EfeNexus/EfeNexus/README.md

 # Welcome to EfeNexus Pi! 🌟

-We’re so pleased to share the journey of **@@EfeNexus Pi](https://twitter.com/EfeNexus)  **, a project dedicated to bringing meaningful tech solutions to life.
+We’re so pleased to share the journey of **@EfeNexus Pi**, a project dedicated to bringing meaningful tech solutions to life.
 Starting April 13, 2025, here’s our roadmap to success by April 28, 2028.
 Join us on this exciting adventure!

 ---